rackerlabs/support-how-to/content/managed-operations/install-a-sitecore-package.md

      <!---Lost right here.
 Which website, the Azure Webapp, the content management site, just the Website files--->

-3. Backup databases and files from the website, remember files that are not located under the website root, for example, files in the data folder which may have been moved to a non-public folder.
+3. Backup databases and files from the website.
+Remember files that are not located under the website root, for example, files in the data folder which may have been moved to a non-public folder.

 The website is now considered down for maintenance.
 You might want to publish an "Under Maintenance" page on your website.